xlzhu0317/robot-assisted-retraction/README.md

 * Iterativee enhanced control and Null space.m
   This is the main code, which includes iterative enhanced variable admittance control and null-space optimization.
 It uses real-time from ATI sensors and velocity loop.
 * Interaction_model.m
-  This is the traditional admittance control, and uses the bulit-in joint torque sensor of the KUKA.
+  This is the fixed-parameters admittance control, and uses the bulit-in joint torque sensor of the KUKA.